Giant-Size Conan #1, Marvel Comics, September 1974.

-This week’s Undervalued Spotlight shines on Giant Size Conan #1.
+This week’s Undervalued Spotlight shines on Giant-Size Conan #1.

 Jason Mamoa’s stint as the Cimmerian missed the mark but I wonder now that he is a superstar thanks to Aquaman whether they will try again?
 Or does Disney make a new movie with a new actor?

-The latest Conan news that’s got me excited is that Marvel is taking back the Conan rights, I think this is a great opportunity to bring one of my favorite characters back into the fore.
+The latest Conan news that’s got me excited is that Marvel is taking back the Conan rights, I think this is a great opportunity to bring one of my favourite characters back to the fore.
 Even more exciting is Marvel’s audacity with their Avengers: No Road Home event this spring, the story brings Conan into the Marvel U continuity.
 Check out a cover to #6, Conan and Scarlet Witch!

 Getting back to Belit, she is one of the main characters in the whole Conan saga, right up there with Red Sonja.
 Any success with Marvel shoehorning Conan into their continuity will surely mean good things for Belit, she’s too strong a character to leave behind.

-Copies can be had on the cheap, the book still populates half off bins and CGC 9.2 copies go for below Guide, a CGC 9.4 should set you back $75 while a CGC 9.8 might cost you $400 (17 copies at 9.8 as of this post).
+Copies can be had on the cheap, the book still populates half-off bins and CGC 9.2 copies go for below Guide, a CGC 9.4 should set you back $75 while a CGC 9.8 might cost you $400 (17 copies at 9.8 as of this post).